 So in preparing for my 2019 Pacific Coast trip, I went back to that question, and realized that in my heart, while I do enjoy taking pictures, I am really more of a bike tourist that happens to take some pictures while traveling.
 So, I'm back to looking for a simple camera.

-But in the 3 years since I bought my current phone, smartphone cameras have advanced a lot.
+But in the 4 years since I bought my current phone, smartphone cameras have advanced a lot.
 In particular, the improvements in "computational photograph" have allowed cell phone pictures to significantly close a large part of the gap with bigger cameras - At least for images up to perhaps 16 x 20 when viewed at normal distances.
-So, for 2019, I decided to replace my phone with the new Pixel 3a.
-This phone is a mid range ($400) phone, that has the same camera as it's $800 big brother.
-Since my current phone has some issues anyway, this was the right time to switch.
-And this way, I get a top tier phone camera in a phone that has a bargain price.
+So, for 2019, I decided to replace my phone with the new Pixel 3a; A mid range ($400) phone, that has the same camera as it's $800 big brother.
+Were I to do so, I would get a top tier phone camera in a phone that has a bargain price.
+Unfortunately, I wasn't able to get one with the memory capacity I wanted, so I stuck with my now 5 year old (5 years since release) smartphone.